"Nothing has such power to broaden the mind as the ability to investigate systematically and truly all that comes under thy observation in life."

 -

-Geopolitics, Aid and Growth (With Axel Dreher and Vera Eichenauer), World Bank Economic Review 31:2 (6/ 2018).
-Journal | PDF | SSRN
+Geopolitics, Aid and Growth (with Axel Dreher and Vera Eichenauer), World Bank Economic Review 31:2 (6/ 2018).
+Journal | PDF | SSRN | Online Appendix

 We investigate the effects of short-term political motivations on the effectiveness of foreign aid.
 Specifically, we test whether the effect of aid on economic growth is reduced by the share of years a country served on the United Nations Security Council (UNSC) in the period the aid is committed, which provides quasi-random variation in aid.
 Our results show that the effect of aid on growth is significantly lower when aid was committed during a country’s tenure on the UNSC.
 This holds when we restrict the sample to Africa, which follows the strictest norm of rotation on the UNSC and thus where UNSC membership can most reliably be regarded as exogenous.
 We derive two conclusions from this.
 First, short-term political favoritism reduces the effectiveness of aid.
 Second, results of studies using political interest variables as instruments for overall aid arguably estimate the effect of politically motivated aid and thus a lower bound for the effect of all aid.